sandeshkalantre/random-numerical-experiments/README.md

 ## Pseudo Random
 June 2018
 I made a simple pseudo random number generator using the power-residue method and investigated scores with a computer-generated random distribution.

+## Sampling Probability Distributions
+June 2018
+How to sample from a given probability distribution?
+I used the analytic method and Metropolis algorithm.